 How we calculate this

-Understanding the math behind calorie estimation helps you trust the numbers-and understand their limits.
+Understanding the math behind calorie estimation helps you trust the numbers and understand their limits.
+For the full implementation notes, source block, and caveats, see our rucking calorie calculator methodology.

 The Pandolf equation

-The most scientifically rigorous approach comes from the Pandolf-Santee equation, developed by the US Army Research Institute of Environmental Medicine in 1977 and updated by Santee and Bartrim in 2001.
-The Army needed to know the energetic cost of loaded marching for mission planning, so they conducted controlled studies on metabolic cost across different loads, speeds, grades, and terrains.
+The most scientifically rigorous approach comes from the Pandolf load-carriage equation, developed by the US Army Research Institute of Environmental Medicine in 1977.
+The Army needed to know the energetic cost of loaded marching for mission planning, so researchers studied metabolic cost across different loads, speeds, grades, and terrains.

 The equation is: M = 1.5W + 2.0(W+L)(L/W)² + η(W+L)(1.5V² + 0.35VG)

-Breaking down the variables: W is your body mass in kilograms, L is the load mass, V is speed in meters per second, G is grade (expressed as a decimal-a 5% hill is 0.05), and η is a terrain factor that accounts for surface conditions.
+Breaking down the variables: W is your body mass in kilograms, L is the load mass, V is speed in meters per second, G is grade expressed as a percent, and η is a terrain factor that accounts for surface conditions.

 Terrain factors are key.
 On a paved road, η = 1.0 (baseline).
 On gravel, η = 1.2.
 Light brush or uneven ground adds η = 1.5.
 Heavy brush or forest floor requires η = 1.8.
 Sand is brutal: η = 2.1.
 This explains why the same load at the same pace feels dramatically harder on sand versus pavement.